Jungian Therapy

 Before beginning Jungian therapy, it may be helpful to understand some of its core concepts.
 Carl Jung believed that one should focus not on the symptoms of the problem but on the source.
 Jung proposed that the source of many mental health problems was a person's unconscious mind, which he believed contained repressed memories of past traumatic events.
 The unconscious mind was also linked to what Jung referred to as the collective unconscious, which represents a memory and knowledge base everyone has.

 If your experience falls out of place with your position in the collective unconscious, he thought it would impact you negatively.
 Jung also described a concept known as wholeness or individuation.
-The theory stated that individuals must find the cause of repressed memories to feel complete.
+The theory states that individuals must find the cause of repressed memories to feel complete.
 Below are a few of the theories and concepts that Jung developed.

 In Jungian therapy and other types of therapy, the unconscious is a conceptual term for the part of your mind you can't sense or control.
 Jungian therapists might seek to help you bring awareness to your unconscious to achieve psychological growth.

 One possible way to reach the unconscious is through your dreams.
 Jung believed that your dreams show emotions and ideas you're not consciously thinking about during the day.
-Thus, dreams are considered an essential source of knowledge in Jungian therapy, even if you think your dreams mean nothing.
+Thus, dreams are considered an essential source of knowledge in this form of therapy, even if you think your dreams mean nothing.
 According to Jungian theory, dreams are the creative outlet your mind uses to express itself.
 Exploring your dreams through dream interpretation with a therapist may help you work through emotional problems you weren't previously aware of.

 The collective unconscious is also considered when discussing the unconscious mind.
 According to this theory, your personal unconscious contains the roots of your emotions and actions.
 The collective unconscious consists of different archetypes from the outside world.